LISAC: Learned Coded Waveform Design for ISAC with OFDM: Numerical Experiments

-We first characterize the communication and sensing trade-off in terms of the BER and the sensing MSE, $E_o$, defined in \eqref{equ:outlier_mse}.
-In this simulation, we consider the OFDM setting with $K = 32, M = 8$, the communication and sensing SNRs are set to $\mathrm{SNR}_c = 4$ dB and $\mathrm{SNR}_s = -11$ dB, respectively.
-Different codeword lengths, $C = \{16, 128, 256\}$ are considered and the corresponding number of blocks are $B = \{16, 2, 1\}$.
+We first study the communication-sensing trade-off between BER and sensing MSE, $E_o$, defined in \eqref{equ:outlier_mse}.
+In this simulation, we consider the OFDM setting with $K = 32, M = 8$, while the communication and sensing SNRs are set to $\mathrm{SNR}_c = 4$ dB and $\mathrm{SNR}_s = -11$ dB, respectively.
+Different codeword lengths, $C = \{16, 128, 256\}$ are considered which correspond to the number of blocks $B = \{16, 2, 1\}$.
 For a specific $(B, C)$ setup, we train four distinct LISAC models with different $\lambda \in \{0.1, 1, 2, 10\}$ values.
-As a result, $12$ models are obtained, each yielding a distinct trade-off between BER and sensing MSE value as plotted in Fig. \ref{fig:fig_sctradeoff}.
-The dashed line in the same figure represents the sensing performance achieved by the analytical optimization method illustrated in \cite{isac_waveform_design} where the authors adopt QPSK modulation and assign different powers to the OFDM symbols for satisfactory sensing performance.
+As a result, $12$ models are obtained, each yields a distinct trade-off between BER and sensing MSE value as plotted in Fig. \ref{fig:fig_sctradeoff}.
+The dashed line in the same figure represents the sensing performance achieved by the analytical optimization method presented in \cite{isac_waveform_design} where the authors adopt QPSK modulation and assign different powers to the OFDM symbols for satisfactory sensing performance.